brianxin97/Geometric-Structural-Knowledge-Graph-Foundation-Model/README.md

 ## Checkpoints ##

-We provide pre-trained ultra-attention checkpoints in the `/ckpts` folder trained on 4 x A100 GPUs with this codebase:
+We provide pre-trained GAMMA checkpoints in the `/ckpts` folder trained on 4 x A100 GPUs with this codebase:
-* `ultra_attention.pth`: trained on `FB15k237, WN18RR, CoDExMedium` for 800,000 steps, config is in `/config/transductive/pretrain_3g.yaml`
+* `gamma.pth` and all remaining checkpoints are trained on `FB15k237, WN18RR, CoDExMedium` for 800,000 steps, config is in `/config/transductive/pretrain_3g.yaml`

 You can use those checkpoints for zero-shot inference on any graph (including your own) or use it as a backbone for fine-tuning.